Pain in fish: Nociception

 Nociception usually involves the transmission of a signal along a chain of nerve fibers from the site of a noxious stimulus at the periphery to the spinal cord and brain.
 This process evokes a reflex arc response generated at the spinal cord and not involving the brain, such as flinching or withdrawal of a limb.
 Nociception is found, in one form or another, across all major animal taxa.
 Nociception can be observed using modern imaging techniques; and a physiological and behavioral response to nociception can often be detected.
 However, nociceptive responses can be so subtle in prey animals that trained (human) observers cannot perceive them, whereas natural predators can and subsequently target injured individuals.

 Emotional pain

 Sometimes a distinction is made between "physical pain" and "emotional" or "psychological pain".
 Emotional pain is the pain experienced in the absence of physical trauma, for example, the pain experienced by humans after the loss of a loved one, or the break-up of a relationship.
-It has been argued that only primates and humans can feel "emotional pain", because they are the only animals that have a neocortex – a part of the brain's cortex considered to be the "thinking area".
-However, research has provided evidence that monkeys, dogs, cats and birds can show signs of emotional pain and display behaviours associated with depression during or after a painful experience, specifically, a lack of motivation, lethargy, anorexia, and unresponsiveness to other animals.
+It has been argued that only mammals can feel "emotional pain", because they are the only animals that have a neocortex – a part of the brain's cortex considered to be the "thinking area".
+However, research has provided evidence that in addition to monkeys, dogs, and cats, birds can also show signs of emotional pain and display behaviours associated with depression during or after a painful experience, specifically, a lack of motivation, lethargy, anorexia, and unresponsiveness to other animals.